pdhiran/Instant-IO/README.md

 7. `"num_objects": 10` -> Specifies the number of objects to be created in each bucket.
 Eg num_buckets is 10 and num_objects is 10, total 100 Objects will be created.
 10 objects each in a bucket.
 8. `"download_objects": true` -> If true, the objects in all the buckets will be downloaded in the test folder under directory : object_downloads_<timestamp>.
 Eg : object_downloads_20200913090014
 9. `"delete_buckets_and_objects": false` -> If set to true, deletes all the objects and buckets created by the user.
+10. `"create_bkt_obj": true,` -> If set to true, the script will create new buckets and objects.
+If false, it will not create any new buckets and objects.
+It will just list all the objects present and other actions that are set in the conf file.

 ###### Rados_Bench section